Early Decision Application Deadline: September 8, 2020 Regular Decision Application Deadline: March 1, 2021

 If accepted, an official copy of each international transcript describing all academic programs attempted must be sent directly to the Office of Student Affairs.
 For more information please visit https://pharmacy.tamu.edu/pharmd/apply.html#tab-panel-5.

-Also, students enrolled in the Doctor of Pharmacy (Pharm.D.) program at the Texas A&M RCOP participate in experiential activities that require a pharmacist intern license issued by the Texas State Board of Pharmacy (TSBP).
+Also, students enrolled in the Doctor of Pharmacy (Pharm.D.) program at the Texas A&M RSOP participate in experiential activities that require a pharmacist intern license issued by the Texas State Board of Pharmacy (TSBP).
 To obtain an intern license, students must possess a valid social security number and provide a copy of their social security card to the TSBP.

 Yes